flucoma/flucoma-cli/README.md

 ## I'm in a Hurry...

 ...and you already have a development environment set up, understand CMake?
 And Python 3 + DocUtils + Jinja + PyYAML if you want docs?

 Cool:

 ```
 cmake -DDOCS=<ON/OFF(default)> ..
 make install
 ```

 This will assemble a package in `release-packaging`.

-An alternative to setting up / running CMake directly on the command line is to install the CMake GUI, or use to use the curses gui `ccmake`.
+An alternative to setting up / running CMake directly on the command line is to install the CMake GUI, or use to use the curses GUI `ccmake`.

 Also, with CMake you have a choice of which build system you use.

 * The default on macOS and Linux is `Unix Makefiles`.
 On macOS you can also use Xcode by passing `-GXcode` to CMake when you first run it.
 * The default on Windows is the latest version of Visual Studio installed.
 However, Visual Studio can open CMake files directly as projects, which has some upsides.
 When used this way, CMake variables have to be set via a JSON file that MSVC will use to configure CMake.

 ## Generating Documentation

-The documentation partially relies on a system that is shard with other wrappers of the Fluid Corpus Manipulation Project for different creative coding environments.
+There is an html manual associated with each of the command-line programs.
+This documentation partially relies on a system that is shared with other wrappers of the Fluid Corpus Manipulation Project for different creative coding environments.

 Pre-requisites:

 * Python 3
 * Docutils python package (ReST parsing)
 * Jinja python package (template engine)
 * PyYAML >= 5.1 (YAML parsing)